VladRassokhin/intellij-annotations-instrumenter-maven-plugin/README.md

 </build>
 ```

-Will instrument all parameters and return values with NotNull unless annotated with @Nullable (org.jetbrains.annotations.Nullable).
-Ie:
+Will instrument all parameters and return values with NotNull unless annotated with Nullable.
+I.e.
 ```java
 public String implicit(String a, String b) {
     if (a.equals(b)) {